aceransh/smartlifeorganizer/README.md

+Here’s a simple README to log your progress so far:

+---

 # Smart Life Organizer

-## Description
+## Overview
-Smart Life Organizer is a web application designed to help users manage tasks, track expenses, and organize daily activities efficiently.
+Smart Life Organizer is an application designed to help manage various aspects of daily life.
+It integrates Google OAuth for secure user authentication and features an expense tracking system to help users manage their finances.

-## Features
+## Current Features
-- User Authentication
+### 1. User Authentication
+- Implemented Google OAuth for secure login.
+- Session management to maintain user login state across sessions.
+- Added route protection to restrict access to certain pages based on user authentication status.
+- Created login and logout functionality.

-- Expense Tracking
+### 2. Expense Tracking
-- Monthly Spending Reports
-- Task Management
-- Email Reminders
+- Set up a SQLite database to store user expenses.
+- Created a model to represent expenses in the database.
+- Added a test route to verify database functionality.

+### 3. Application Structure
+- Organized the app using Blueprints to separate authentication and main application logic.
+- Environment variables are managed securely using a `.env` file.

-## Setup
+## Future Plans
-1. Clone the repo: `git clone [your-repository-url]`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run the server: `python app.py`

-Access the application at `http://127.0.0.1:5000/`.

----

-Replace `[your-repository-url]` with the actual URL of your Git repository.
-This README is concise, covering just the essential information needed to understand and run the project.
+- Enhance the expense tracking functionality to include categories, filtering, and more detailed reporting.
+- Build out the user interface to display expenses and other personal information.
+- Integrate additional features for task management and notifications.